ssc-meetups-community/meetups/index.md

 * Portland
     * Regular meetups: We generally meet the second weekend of each month, alternating Saturdays and Sundays
-    * Meetup scheduled: Sunday, January 14th, 12:30 PM
+    * Meetup scheduled: Saturday, February 10, 12:30 PM
       * Location: Contact Noah for the location, or request to join the Facebook group (email and link below)
     * Detail: You can RSVP at https://rsvp.glitch.me/
     * Previous meetups: